CZ-NIC/knot-resolver/daemon/README.rst

 	modules = {
 		cachectl = true,
-		hints = {
+		hints = { -- with configuration
 			file = '/etc/hosts'
 		}
 	}

-The possible simple data types are strings, integers or floats and boolean.
+The possible simple data types are: string, integer or float, and boolean.

 .. tip:: The configuration and CLI syntax is Lua language, with which you may already be familiar with.
          If not, you can read the `Learn Lua in 15 minutes`_ for a syntax overview.
 Spending just a few minutes